iobis/manual/identifiers.md

-## Constructing and using indentifier codes
+## Constructing and using identifier codes

 **Content**